Monetary resources keep slowing down

-After taking into account monetary external assets and liabilities vis-à-vis other monetary union members, the growth rate of the French component of euro area monetary aggregate M3 increases (+6.9%, after +6.1%).
+Taking into account assets and liabilities vis-à-vis the rest of the euro area, the French component of the monetary aggregate M3 decelerated (+5.4% after +6.7%).

 France : monetary resources of Monetary Financial Institutions